Friday, August 26, 2022

 Showcasing the work of Canadian designers, ‘Purpose & Play’ is an exhibition that explores fresh and original housewares and working products for contemporary life.
 Previous editions were ‘Work/Life’ and ‘Compact Living’.

-‘Purpose & Play’ will run during the annual city-wide DesignTO Festival, January 21-30, 2022.
+‘Purpose & Play’ will run January 16-February 5, 2023, overlapping with the annual city-wide DesignTO Festival, January 20-29, 2023.
 All selected prototypes will also be considered for addition to Umbra’s growing roster of quality products, to be manufactured, distributed, and sold through the Umbra brand, with royalty.
-For example, The Bolo Planter by Simone Ferkul, a prototype from the 2017 exhibition, is now produced by Umbra and available for purchase globally.
+For example, The Bolo Planter by Simone Ferkul has been in the Umbra collection since 2018, and the Cono Lamp by Allstudio is being produced by Umbra and will soon be available for purchase globally.

 Call for submissions

-Drawing upon these conditions, the exhibition invites designers to explore new designs for the coming year.
-How can we create a “new quality of life” through prototypes?
-Consider opportunities for joy, humour, play, multiple functions, adaptability, personalization, entertaining, and other ways domestic objects can be fun to use and fun to own.
+Drawing upon these conditions, the exhibition invites designers to explore redesigning objects that are underdesigned or often overlooked in the domestic environment.
+What products are due for reinvention?
+Consider opportunities for joy, humour, experimentation and play as last year’s Best Product Award recipient Hi Thanks Bye demonstrated with their design for Blob: a cloud-like bubble machine to distribute hand sanitizer.
 The exhibition invites designers to think about the whole environment that we live and work in, and welcomes creative responses to the theme.

 - An understanding of Umbra’s core values: modern, original, casual, functional, and affordable